norvig/paip-lisp/docs/chapter10.md

 So it is not quite right to say that this version of `pat-match` eliminates all consing.
 It will cons when `vector-push-extend` runs out of space, or when the user needs to make a copy of a returned value.

-Here is the new definition of `pat-match.` It is implemented by closing the definition of `pat-match` and its two auxilliary functions inside a `let` that establishes the bindings of `vars, vals`, and `success`, but that is not crucial.
+Here is the new definition of `pat-match.` It is implemented by closing the definition of `pat-match` and its two auxiliary functions inside a `let` that establishes the bindings of `vars, vals`, and `success`, but that is not crucial.
 Those three variables could have been implemented as global variables instead.
 Note that it does not support segment variables, or any of the other options implemented in the `pat-match` of [chapter 6](B9780080571157500066.xhtml).